Rainie Yang

+Rainie Yang Cheng Lin (Chinese: 楊丞琳; born 4 June 1984) is a Taiwanese singer, actress, and television host.
+Yang began her career in 2000 as a member of girl group 4 in Love.
+After the group disbanded in 2002, she began a successful solo career with her album, My Intuition, in 2005.
+In addition to singing, she is known for co-hosting the variety show Guess from 2002 to 2007, and for her acting roles in TV dramas Meteor Garden (2001), Devil Beside You (2005), Why Why Love (2007), and Hi My Sweetheart (2009), for which she received the Golden Bell Award for Best Actress.

 Early life

 Yang was born and raised in Taipei, Taiwan, her father's ancestors were from Guangdong, China.
 She spoke Cantonese at home.
 By the time she was 13, she had to start working because her father's business failed, which led to her parents being divorced.
 She attended Hwa Kang Arts School which specialized in performance arts.

 Career

+2000–2005: Career beginnings

 Yang began her career in 2000 as a member of Taiwanese girl group 4 in Love, where she was given the stage name Rainie.
 The group's popularity in the musical industry achieved limited success.
-After they disbanded in 2002, Yang continued to pursue her career in the entertainment industry as a TV host, hosting shows such as the variety show Guess.
+After they disbanded in 2002, Yang continued to pursue her career in the entertainment industry as a TV host, hosting shows such as the variety show Guess from late 2002 to early 2007.
 After playing supporting roles in a series of Taiwanese TV dramas, including the highly popular pan-Asia hit Taiwanese series Meteor Garden and its supplementary mini-series Meteor Rain, she landed the leading role as Qi Yue, in the Taiwanese drama Devil Beside You with Mike He in 2005.
 In the same year, she released her debut album, My Intuition, featured the hit song "Intuition" as the theme song of Devil Beside You and "Ideal Lover".
+The album was commercially successful and sold over 160,000 copies in Taiwan and over 1 million copies throughout Asia.
+It was certified platinum by the Recording Industry Foundation in Taiwan (RIT).